snaphat/auto-medic/README.md

 # auto-medic
 De4dot based patching toolkit for .net binary modification.

+# Rationale
+- Why not just use [dnlib](https://github.com/0xd4d/dnlib) for patching directly?
+  - Most assemblies are obfuscated and packed in practice.
+  - Using [dnlib](https://github.com/0xd4d/dnlib) or [Mono.Cecil](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/) directly on these will, in most cases, result in a broken Assembly that will not run.
+- What does this do differently from using [de4dot](https://github.com/mobile46/de4dot) or [dnlib](https://github.com/0xd4d/dnlib)?
+  - [dnlib](https://github.com/0xd4d/dnlib) is a library that allows for programmatically patching an assembly.
+  - [de4dot](https://github.com/mobile46/de4dot) is CLI program to deobfuscate and unpack assemblies.
+  - [auto-medic](https://github.com/snaphat/auto-medic) provides scaffolding to simplify and combines both processes so that an assembly can be deobfucated and programmatically patched in a single-step.
+- What are the tangible benefits to utilizing this [auto-medic](https://github.com/snaphat/auto-medic)?
+  - A streamlined patch process.
+  - No need to run de4dot independently before patching.
+  - Less boiler-plate code to utilize dnlib for patching.
+  - A resultant self-contained single-executable patch-program for a target assembly.

 # Dependencies
 - `csc.exe` must be in your path.
 - `ILRepack.exe` must be in your path.